aleksandromilenkov/PokemonReviewAPI/README.md

 # PokemonReviewAPI

-This is only backend application.
+This is my ASP.NET backend application.
 I created this API for handling the CRUD operations for total of 6 entities.
 I'm using ASP.NET Web API, MicrosoftSQLServer and EntityFramework for this backend.
 I have 2 many-to-many relationships, one is between Pokemon and Owner and the other is between Pokemon and Category.